 If your bearded dragon behaves strangely than usual during the shedding process, Don’t be alarmed this is totally normal.

-Because of the shedding, the bearded dragon may seem aggressive towards any attempt to touch or pick them up.
-This is completely normal, its best to give them plenty of space and let him to it.
+Because of the shedding, the dragon may seem aggressive towards any attempt to touch or handle.
+This is completely normal, it’s best to give them plenty of space.
 This behavior can last from 2 to a couple of weeks.